Start Exploring Keyword Ideas

 Google's top 3 search ranking factors [Source]

-Moreover, an industry study conducted by Backlinko revealed a clear correlation between links and ranking positions on SERPs.
+Industry research by Backlinko has also shown a positive correlation between links and ranking positions on SERPs.

 Correlation between links and ranking positions